Why I Can NOT Recommend EveryPlate Meal Kit Delivery

 After my experience, it feels like they reel you in with the promise of “$1 add-on menu items” including steak, but they don’t actually plan on following through.

 I ordered my box of four two-person meals and chose Steak, Garlic Bread and Potato Wedges as add on items.
-For an additional charge of $3 plus tax.
+These items added an additional charge of $3 plus tax.

-My box arrives and I had NONE of my add on items.
+My box arrived.
+It contained NONE of my add on items.

-So I contact help chat and they “are very sorry” and will “happily refund the $3 charge” I told them that wasn’t sufficient.
+So I contact help chat and they “are very sorry” and will “happily refund the $3 charge.”
+I told them that wasn’t sufficient.
 I wanted the items.
-It was a promo that I was promised.
+They promised these items to me as part of the promotion I signed up under.

 I was told that’s not possible because they work with local sources and those items are no longer available.